DICE-UNC/indexing/README.md

 Objects and arrays can be nested arbitrarily.

-Rule-based Mapping of Java Objects to indexes
+Rule-based Mapping of Java Objects to Indexes
 --------

 Some indexers, such as triple store or graph database based indexers, have to serialize Java objects into textual representation in a specific format.
 This is supported by Rule-base mapping in the indexing framework.